 - File conversions: Learn how to convert Word and PowerPoint documents to PDF, save images in Web-friendly formats, and optimize video for posting online.

-- Scanning images & text: Learn how to get the best results when scanning images, without creating unwieldy, gargantuan files.
-Learn to get the best results when scanning text documents.
+- Scanning images & text: Learn how to get the best results when scanning images and text documents, without creating unwieldy, gargantuan files.
 Scanners available: slide scanner (35mm), flatbed, and sheet-fed document scanner (8.5x11) with character recognition for creating accessible course materials.